Everyone loves getting a bouquet, but a bouquet you can eat? That’s a gift I would give myself!

 Adapted from a recipe in The Cupcake

-When I first saw this recipe on Annie’s Eats, I assumed it wouldn’t be easy (extracting just sounds hard).
+When I first heard about diy vanilla extract, I assumed it wouldn’t be easy (extracting just sounds hard).
 Well let me tell you, I assumed wrong.
 Making your own vanilla is a dream (especially if

 you’re a vodka lover you have vodka on hand) and will save you from weekly (expensive) vanilla runs (if you love to bake as much as me).
 All you need are vanilla beans, cheap vodka (like dirt cheap), and bottles (I got mine at the Christmas Tree Shop but they can also be found here).

 I made 3 bottles so I have back-up when one runs out, although these bottles do last a while (mine I started using in January looks almost untouched).
 FYI these also make great gifts (just ask my mom!).
 One more FYI, definitely let this sit for the full 2-3 months, otherwise it will just taste like shots of vanilla vodka…which you may be ok with if you’re a vodka lover and all…

 Vanilla Beans (3 per 8 ounces of vodka)

 Bottle with a tightly sealed lid

 1. Place the vanilla beans in your bottle (make sure you split the beans before adding them to the bottle).
 Fill the bottle with vodka.

 2. Tightly close the lid and place the bottle in a cool, dark location for about 2-3 months.

 4. Whenever you finish a bottle, just refresh with a new bean or two and refill with vodka.